AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-rise-of-agentic-analytics.md

 Three things fix this:

 **Semantic context:** Your data catalog needs human-readable documentation at the table and column level.
 What does this table contain?
 What does this column measure?
 What business term does it map to?
 This context is what allows the agent to translate a business question into correct SQL.
-Dremio's [semantic layer](https://www.dremio.com/blog/agentic-analytics-semantic-layer/) — built from virtual datasets, wikis, and labels — provides exactly this context.
+Dremio's [semantic layer](https://www.dremio.com/blog/agentic-analytics-semantic-layer/) : built from virtual datasets, wikis, and labels,  provides exactly this context.

 **Consistent metric definitions:** "Active user" should mean the same thing everywhere.
 Define canonical metrics as virtual datasets in your catalog.
 The agent uses the virtual dataset, not the raw table, when answering questions about active users.
 Consistency eliminates the class of errors where different queries answer the "same" question with different logic.

 **Broad data access without data movement:** An agentic analytics system that can only see data in one warehouse answers only the questions that warehouse can answer.
-Dremio's query federation connects the agent to all your data sources — operational databases, cloud warehouses, data lakes, SaaS APIs — through a unified semantic layer.
+Dremio's query federation connects the agent to all your data sources : operational databases, cloud warehouses, data lakes, SaaS APIs,  through a unified semantic layer.
 The agent can join Salesforce opportunity data with Snowflake revenue data with Iceberg transaction history in a single investigation.

 ## Goal-Directed Search vs. Single-Query Response